Free Walking Tour Berlin

 Factors Leading to the Fall

-In the 1980s, a new Soviet leader, Mikhail Gorbachev, emerged on the scene, advocating for openness and reform.
-His policies, known as glasnost and perestroika, aimed to revitalize the Soviet Union’s stagnant economy and provide more political freedom.
+In the 1980s a new Soviet leader, Mikhail Gorbachev, came on the scene, speaking for openness, for reform.
+Glansaot and perestroika were his policies, which sought to restore the Soviet Union’s smoldering economy and increase political freedom.

-In the summer of 1989, thousands of East Germans fled to West Germany by taking advantage of an opening in Hungary’s border with Austria.
-This mass migration highlighted the dissatisfaction with the East German regime and put pressure on the authorities to find a solution.
+In the summer of 1989, tens of thousands of East Germans crossed over Hungary’s open border with Austria to reach West Germany.
+This mass migration showed that the East German regime was not liked and put pressure on the authorities to solve a problem.

 November 9, 1989: The Fall of the Wall